thevikas/freelancer-billing/README.md

 Already a setup of git for storing `timelog.txt` helps in web migration cause it always has latest copy of the timelog.

-The code does not use any database.
+The main data of timesheets is using timelog repo.
+This code does not use any database.
 Invoices are kept in as JSON files.
 They are sync with AWS S3 (Bill::syncS3).
 PDF is generated and also synced to S3. `client-projects.json` is kept in timelog repo and symlinked to `config/client-projects.json`

-The timelog itself is a private repo. :)
+The timelog itself is a private repo. :) It has various confidential info about customers, their rates, currency, exceptions.
+Occasionally even special invoice entries.

 ## Getting Started